-When you get emergency care or get treated by an out-of-network provider at a network hospital or ambulatory surgical center, you are protected from surprise billing or balance billing.
+When you get emergency care or get treated by an out-of-network provider at a network hospital or ambulatory surgical center, you are protected from balance billing.
+In these cases, you shouldn't be charged more than your Plan's copayments, coinsurance and/or deductible.